Family Therapy

 • Strengths-based and collaborative goal setting

-I provide parent support sessions for caregivers of adolescents in therapy and for parents navigating the challenges of supporting a child—minor or adult—with mental health concerns.
-I also support adult caregivers caring for an aging or medically ill loved one.
+I provide parent support sessions for caregivers of adolescents in therapy, as well as for parents and caregivers navigating the challenges of supporting a child—minor or adult—with mental health concerns.
+I also offer support for adult caregivers caring for an aging or medically ill loved one.

-• Increase understanding of a loved one’s mental health, medical, or developmental needs
+• Increase understanding of a child’s mental health needs and treatment process

-• Strengthen caregiver confidence and clarity in their role
+• Strengthen confidence and clarity in the parenting or caregiver role

-• Navigate complex emotions such as guilt, grief, resentment, or uncertainty
+• Process complex emotions such as grief, guilt, resentment, or uncertainty

-• Foster sustainability, self-compassion, and long-term caregiver well-being
+• Support emotional sustainability and long-term caregiver well-being